matthewsmawfield/TEP-GL/manuscript-tep-gl.md

 The observational program outlined herein—time-domain lensing of fast transients, precision strong-lens residual timing, and source-variability-dependent shear consistency tests—provides a viable route to distinguish particle dark matter from a temporal-composite channel while maintaining a conservative Reference Envelope baseline anchored to existing multi-messenger constraints, thereby offering a promising avenue for resolving the dark matter problem.

-## Acknowledgments

-The author thanks colleagues for valuable discussions.
-This research made use of NASA's Astrophysics Data System and the arXiv preprint server.

 ## References

-### References

 Abbott, B. P., et al. (LIGO/Virgo Collaboration) 2017, *Phys.
 Rev. Lett.*, 119, 161101